With markets focused on risk aversion, it won’t be long before low-yielding favorites like the dollar, yen, and the franc become overvalued.

 Now, the government is trying to find even more new ways to fight the real’s appreciation… but really, what can they do?
 After all, if big economies like Switzerland and Japan have already failed to curb their currencies’ gains on their own, what chance does Brazil have?

 Another reason why the real is attractive is its high interest rate expectations.
-Inflation in Brazil has risen to more than 6% in February, indicating that further rate hikes from the central bank is possible.
+Inflation in Brazil has risen to more than 6% in February, indicating that further rate hikes from the central bank are possible.
 After five rate hikes since April last year, the benchmark interest rate now stands at 11.75%.